Yquetzal/NetworkScience_CheatSheets/README.md

 # Network Science Cheatsheets
-In this repository, I share the Network Science Cheatsheet (PDF), and the resources to generate them:
+In this repository, I share the Network Science Cheatsheets (PDF), and the resources to generate them:
 * .tex sources
 * figure files
 *  notebooks to recreate most of the figures.